 Students will be trained in diverse methodological and epistemological approaches to the study of communication, including rhetorical theory, intercultural communication, cultural studies, interpersonal communication research, and media studies.
-The program offers opportunities for those wishing to pursue a Ph.D. in communication or a related discipline, those desiring to teach at the community college level, or for practitioners in business, media, or non-profit organizations seeking professional enhancement.
+The program offers opportunities for those wishing to pursue a Ph.D. in communication or a related discipline (e.g., linguistics, sociology, anthropology, American studies, cultural studies, etc.), those desiring to teach at the community college level, or for practitioners in business, media, or non-profit organizations seeking professional enhancement.